-Bundle: Definition, challenges, and explanations
+Bundle: Definition, issues and explanations

 E-commerce

-Catalog Management
+Catalog management

 What is a Bundle?

-How does a Bundle actually work?
+How does a Bundle work?

 What are the advantages and disadvantages of the Bundle?